End of Life Doulas

 What to expect from an end of life doula session

-A end of life doula’s duties differ according to their expertise and the client’s requirements.
+A end of life doula’s duties differs according to their expertise and the client’s requirements.
 The initial meeting with a end of life doula will establish if they can meet the client’s needs, whether it be in the home, hospice or residential facility.
 The end of life doula will identify what is personally, culturally and spiritually relevant for the terminally ill person and their loved ones.

 Sometimes an end of life doula addresses a single issue such as funeral arrangements but they generally assist in various areas over a period of time.
 The end of life doula may act on behalf of the client to enquire about possible arrangements and options, but should always honour their client’s beliefs, needs and wishes.